What parents need to know

 Albert Nobbs (Glenn Close) is a quiet little waiter in a fancy hotel in 19th-century Ireland.
 He's learned to stay in the background, and for good reason: He's really a woman.
 But when another woman masquerading as a man, Hubert Page (Janet McTeer), comes by the hotel to do some repairs, "Albert" is fascinated.
 She becomes intrigued by the idea of a richer life and starts formulating a plan to use her life savings to open a tobacco shop.
 Her plans also include marrying the pretty young Helen Dawes (Mia Wasikowska).
 But unfortunately, Helen has a secret boyfriend who's intent on milking Albert for all he's worth.

 Is it any good?

+Close's performance is quite touching, as is McTeer's.
 In the 1980s, Close was nominated for five Oscars (The Natural, Fatal Attraction, etc.) but never won.
 But with ALBERT NOBBS, she has cooked up a formula irresistible to Academy voters: She's acting in drag as a man and also performing with an Irish accent.
-But whether or not you think the role is calculated to be awards bait, Close is a skilled actress, and her performance is quite touching, as is McTeer's.
+But whether or not you think the role is calculated to be awards bait, Close is a skilled actress.

 That said, the movie uses some tired plot devices to give Albert something to do, and it relies on its characters being terribly naïve while the audience is two jumps ahead of them.
 But when Close simply has something to think about or react to, she's magnetic.
 Director Rodrigo Garcia (Mother and Child) has shown an impeccable talent for women's pictures, and his sensitivity to Albert's plight is tangible.